freaks-dev/publii-static-custom-search/README.md

 # Static Custom Search
 Static Custom Search is a plugin for Publii, a static site generator.
 With this plugin, site owners can easily add a static search functionality to their website, without the need for a dynamic search engine.
-By leveraging the feed.json and javascript, Static Custom Search offers a fast and reliable search experience for users.
+By leveraging the feed.json and javascript, Static Custom Search offers a fast and reliable search experience for users. if you need fuzzy search for your website, try this plugin at https://github.com/Prashantpathak5022/publii-fuzzy-search

 # Installation
 1. Download the plugin from the GitHub repository.